codeDude64/dotfiles/README.md

 you can run the docker image with the following commands.
 \
 `docker build -t nvim-imagen .` \
-`docker run -it  nvim-imagen /bin/zsh`
+`docker run -it  nvim-imagen /bin/zsh` \
+When you are in, you should to install node, npm and the default packages (languages servers) using `nvm install stable`

 ## Install neovim packages
 I've used packer.nvim so you need to run the command `:PackerSync` inside neovim to install the packages.